 While teacher mental and wellbeing needs to be tackled as an all-round policy issue ( mentioned in the wellbeing index) teachers and schools can work towards reimagining emotional health in schools themselves.
 Alarmingly, 43% of teachers did not feel their school was concerned for their wellbeing.
 So how can schools rectify that which policy hasn’t taken on yet?
 How can teachers and schools build an environment that enhances the positive aspects of teacher wellbeing we discussed above?

 Resources available for staff health & wellbeing.

 The UK government recently invested in an 8mil program to boost student and teacher wellbeing, a large part of this being training and webinars around teacher mental health and emotional resilience.
 For international schools the ISC research and governing bodies like COBIS and IB are a good source of research and information on the subject.
 Alternatively, check out the international schools directly.
 Find out what resources your international school has in place.
-Some schools prioritise wellbeing more than others.
-Take UWC Thailand for instance, they have a lot of resources for teacher, parent, and student mental and emotional health.
+Some schools prioritize wellbeing more than others.
+Take UWC Thailand for instance, they have a lot of resources for teachers, parent, and students mental and emotional health.

 Relationships are crucial for enhancing teacher wellbeing